 On the way to the castle, you’ll have to walk through Rua da Santa Maria, one of the oldest streets in Guimarães.

-The medieval street was the main connection between the village’s lower and upper parts of the village back in the day.
-And it was considered an elite street because people of prestige inhabited it.
+The medieval street was the primary connection between the village’s lower and upper parts of the town back in the day.
+It was considered an elite street because people of prestige lived there.

 Today, it is one of the most beautiful streets in the historic centre of Guimarães.
 There are simple houses with wrought iron balconies and other decorative architectural elements.
-And there are many interesting points along Rua da Santa Maria including Antigo Convento de Santa Clara, Casa dos Valadares, and Casa do Arco.
+And there are many interesting points along Rua da Santa Maria, including Antigo Convento de Santa Clara, Casa dos Valadares, and Casa do Arco.

 Here are the names of the typical Guimarães desserts:

-• Toucinho-do-céu de Guimarães – egg yolk, crushed almond and spaghetti squash covered with powdered sugar
+- Toucinho-do-céu de Guimarães – egg yolk, crushed almond and spaghetti squash covered with powdered sugar

-• Douradinhas de Guimarães – egg yolk, crushed almond and spaghetti squash in crunchy pastry
+- Douradinhas de Guimarães – egg yolk, crushed almond and spaghetti squash in crunchy pastry

-Divina Gula Address: R. de Santa Maria 44, Guimarães | Hours: 10:00 am to 7:00 pm and 8:30 pm to 10:00 pm (except Mondays)
+Address: R. de Santa Maria 44, Guimarães | Hours: 10am-6pm

 16. Paço dos Duques de Bragança

 As for the palace’s design, the building was based on French manor houses.
 The palace is structured around a central rectangular courtyard with six chimneys.
-The ground floor has a kitchen, store rooms, a long covered corridor inside of the courtyard and the bedrooms for the Duke and Duchess.
+The ground floor has a kitchen, store rooms, a long covered corridor inside the courtyard and the bedrooms for the Duke and Duchess.
 The second floor has a chapel and some open spaces for temporary exhibitions.

-Follow the guided path to see these rooms and see a diverse collection of 17th and 18th-century decorative arts including furniture, carpets, tapestries, ceramics, porcelain, weapons and armour.
+Today, the Paço dos Duques de Bragança is classified as a National Monument and an excellent place for visiting.
+Follow the guided path to explore these rooms and discover a diverse collection of 17th- and 18th-century decorative arts, including furniture, carpets, tapestries, ceramics, porcelain, weapons, and armour.

-Address: R. Conde Dom Henrique 3, Guimarães | Hours: 10:00 am to 6:00 pm | Admission: €6 (for both Palace Duques de Bragança and Castelo de Guimarães)
+Address: R. Conde Dom Henrique 3, Guimarães | Hours: 10am-6pm | Admission: €8 (for both Palace Duques de Bragança and Castelo de Guimarães)

 17. Igreja de São Miguel

-You can go inside and walk around the perimeter of the single-nave church and see the floor in the centre which is paved with graves of noble warriors.
+You can go inside and walk around the perimeter of the single-nave church and see the floor in the centre, which is paved with graves of noble warriors.

 Like many important buildings in Guimarães, the Church of São Miguel is also classified as a National Monument.

-Address: R. Conde Dom Henrique 3, Guimarães | Hours: 10:00 am to 6:00 pm (closed Thursdays) | Admission: free
+Address: R. Conde Dom Henrique 3, Guimarães | Hours: 10am-6pm | Admission: free

 18. Castelo de Guimarães